Pablo Vicente de Solá: Independent Mexico

 Solá served under Spanish colonial rule until Mexico became independent in 1821.
-Although California opposed Mexican rule, transfer of Spanish California to Mexico was completed with little disruption, and Solá himself presided over the changing of flags in 1822.
+Transfer of Spanish California to Mexico was completed with little disruption, and Solá himself presided over the changing of flags in 1822.
 News of Mexico's victory slowly reached north to Alta California, and it was only in 1822 that Luis Antonio Argüello replaced Solá as the Mexican provisional governor and then as the first appointed Territorial governor appointed by Mexico.
 Argüello was also the first native-born Californian to govern the state.
 He at first was very opposed to the independence revolution.
 He threatened anyone in favor of the Mexican revolution, but when Canon Agustín Fernández de San Vicente, the commissioner from the imperial Spanish regency, came to Monterey and asked him to transfer his allegiance to Mexico, he complied.
 He took down the Spanish flag and raised the new Mexican flag.

 In his tenure one new mission was founded: Mission San Rafael Arcángel on December 14, 1817.

 Hippolyte Bouchard

 Hippolyte Bouchard – a pirate and corsair – sailed towards California to disrupt Spanish trade.
 However, the Spanish authorities knew his intentions since on 6 October the Clarion had reported two corsair ships were ready to attack the Californian coast.
 The governor Pablo Vicente de Solá in Monterey ordered removal from the city all valuables and two thirds of the gunpowder stocked in the military outposts.

 On 20 November 1818, the watchman of Punta de Pinos, at the tip of the southern end of Monterey Bay, sighted the two Argentine ships.
 The Solá was informed; the Spanish prepared the cannons along the coastline, the garrison manned their battle stations, and the women, children, and men unfit to fight were sent to an inland mission at Soledad.

 Bouchard met with his officers to design the attack plan.
 Sir Peter Corney knew the bay from two previous visits to Monterey.
 They used the corvette Santa Rosa to attack since the deep draft frigate La Argentina might run aground.
 The frigate had to be towed by small boats and out of range of the Spanish artillery.
-Once it was out of range, Bouchard sent captain Sheppard to the Santa Rosa, leading two hundred soldiers, carrying firearms and lances.On 24 November, before dawn, Bouchard ordered his men to board the boats.
+Once it was out of range, Bouchard sent captain Sheppard to the Santa Rosa, leading two hundred soldiers, carrying firearms and lances.
+On 24 November, before dawn, Bouchard ordered his men to board the boats.
 They were 200: 130 had rifles and 70 had spears.
 They landed 7 km away from the fort in a hidden creek.
 The fort resisted ineffectively, and after an hour of combat the Argentine flag flew over it.
 The Argentines took the city for six days, during which time they stole the cattle and burned the fort, the artillery headquarters, the governor's residence and the Spanish houses.
-The town's residents were unharmed.On 3 April 1819 Hippolyte Bouchard's California expedition ended.
-He went to Valparaíso, in Chile in order to collaborate with José de San Martín's campaign to liberate Perú.
+The town's residents were unharmed.
+On 3 April 1819 Hippolyte Bouchard's California expedition ended.
+He went to Valparaíso in Chile in order to collaborate with José de San Martín's campaign to liberate Peru.